 There are times when Texas Children's Health Plan will allow a specialist to be your primary care provider.
-Call Member Services at 866-959-6555 to learn more.

-You can see or talk to your/your child's primary care provider, or another doctor working with you or your child, 24 hours a day, 7 days a week.
+Call Member Services at 866-959-6555 for more information.
+Your primary care provider or another doctor working with him or her is available 24 hours a day, 7 days a week.